 A Look Inside: Are Gummy Bear Implants Squishy?

+When you think about a gummy bear, what do you envision?
+We have all had these great little candies – they are a favorite of my wife.
 What you probably think of when you think about these candies is that they are a soft, chewy, solid little nugget of goodness.
 And I would agree.
 The point that I am making here is that these are solid candies.
-Soft, but solid with a solid consistency throughout and there is no outer shell.
+Soft, but solid with a solid consistency throughout, and there is no outer shell.

-They are not solid.

-The “gummy bear” implants are not solid.
+“Gummy bear” implants are not solid.

-Just like the fourth generation cohesive get implants, the highly cohesive gel implants are also made of a semi-solid gel contained within an outer shell.
-It’s just that the gel in these implants is more cohesive than the others, but not as solid as the moniker “gummy bear” might imply.
+Just like the fourth-generation cohesive get implants, the highly cohesive gel implants are also made of a semi-solid gel contained within an outer shell.
+It’s just that the gel in these implants is more cohesive than the others but not as solid as the moniker “gummy bear” might imply.